Rupe's two man on tap at Blackfoot Municipal Golf Course

 Blackfoot, ID

-BLACKFOOT - A total of 98 teams have been entered to play in the annual Rupe's Two Man Tournament at the Blackfoot Municipal Golf Course beginning on Saturday morning.
+A total of 98 teams have been entered to play in the annual Rupe's Two Man Tournament at the Blackfoot Municipal Golf Course beginning on Saturday morning.
 The number of entries includes the defending champions from 2016, Ernie Eggars and Mitch Thomason who took home top honors in the Championship Flight.

 The players will compete for two days, Saturday and Sunday and will play a variety of formats during the tournament.